 A permit issued under this chapter authorizing a person to remove a tree or trees.

 TREE TOPPING

-The cutting back of the vertical stem (leader) and upper primary limbs (scaffold branches) of a tree.
+The cutting back of the vertical stem (leader) and upper primary limbs (scaffold branches) of a tree crown to such degree so as to remove the normal canopy and disfigure the tree.